Puppet-Finland/puppet-librenms/README.md

 The Puppet manifest used by Vagrant ([vagrant/librenms.pp](vagrant/librenms.pp)) shows how to

-* Setup LibreNMS (install, configuration, permissions, users, etc.)
+* Setup LibreNMS (install, configuration, permissions, ACLs, users, etc.)
-* Configure Apache to serve LibreNMS on port 80 (http)
+* Use puppetlabs-mysql to configure database, user and grants
 * Setup snmpd and create and SNMPv3 user
 * Add the LibreNMS node to LibreNMS

+The manifest used by Vagrant uses two optional features of this module that

+* Install the required php packages
+* Configure Apache to serve LibreNMS on port 80 (http)

-Hints for production
+## Hints for production

 To import a node into LibreNMS using exported resources: